Nianca-Chetty103/AI-Enhanced-Documentation-Generator/README.md

 # AI-Enhanced-Documentation-Generator 📁
 This program or tool i built will be able to help create, edit and format documents automatically for users.
+Helpful for project managers to keep track of the team

 ## What I learnt